nighterrors/notes/WebDev/HTML.md

 Self-closing
 	:	Same as empty, but has a trailing `/`.
 	:	The XML, XHTML, SVG compatible version of an empty tag.
-	:	>	:fa-exclamation-circle: Doesn't exist in HTML, but parsers interpret them as empty tags, so to maintain compatibility with XML* it is customary to use them instead of an empty tag.
+	:	>	:fa-exclamation-circle: Doesn't exist in HTML, but parsers interpret them as empty tags, so to maintain compatibility with XML~ it is customary to use them instead of an empty tag.
-	:	>	:fa-exclamation-circle: If a leading whitespace is missing and the last attribute's value isn't quoted, the parser will assume that it's part of the attribute's value.
-	E.g.: `<tag attribute=value/>` will be interpreted as the attribute having the value of "value/".
-To avoid this, (besides always quoting attr. values) a leading space should be added:
+	:	>	:fa-exclamation-circle: If a leading whitespace is missing and the last attribute's value isn't quoted, the parser will assume that it's part of the attribute's value.  <aside>E.g.: :fa-times-circle:`<tag attribute=value/>` will be interpreted as the attribute having the value of "value/".
+To avoid this, (besides always quoting attr. values) a leading space should be added: :fa-check-circle:`<tag attribute="value" />`.</aside>
-	`<tag attribute="value" />`.

 ### Common Examples